Barima-Waini: Economy

 The main economic activities in the Barima-Waini region are forestry and gold mining.
 The northern and northeastern sections have rich soil which grow coffee, ground provisions (such as cassava, eddoes and yams), cabbage, beans, corn, peanuts, and citrus fruits.
 (This is the area which supplies the famous Pomeroon cassareep.)

 The Matthews Ridge-Port Kaituma manganese industry was discontinued in 1968 due to lack of demand.
 Mining was resumed as of 2011.

 Major settlements, services and facilities

 The Mabaruma sub-region includes the region's capital of Mabaruma, as well as Barabina, Hosororo, Wauna, Kumaka, White Water and Kamwatta.

 Moruca sub-region includes Waramuri, Warapoka, Santa Cruz, Kokerite, Chinese Landing, Kwebena and Santa Rosa, and Haimacabra.

 Matakai sub-region includes Sebai, Port Kaituma, Matthew's Ridge, Baramita, Arakaka, and Morawhanna.

 The region has two secondary schools, North West Secondary School in Mabaruma, established in 1965, and Santa Rosa Secondary School, established in 1992.

 Population

-The Government of Guyana has administered four official censuses since the 1980 administrative reforms, in 1980, 1991, 2002, and 2012.
+The Government of Guyana has administered five official censuses since the 1980 administrative reforms, in 1980, 1991, 2002, 2012 and 2022.
 In 2002, the population of Barima-Waini was recorded at 24,275 people.
 Official census records for the population of Barima-Waini are as follows: